Support Ticketing System

 Support Tickets Dashboard and Controls

-You can find both recent and past created tickets in the Manage Support Tickets page.
+• You can find both recent and past created tickets in the Manage Support Tickets page.

-Using the filter feature, the newly created support ticket is shown.
+• Using the filter feature, the newly created support ticket is shown.

-Create a User Role for Managing Support Tickets
+Add User Role for Support System

 To manage support tickets, the admin must create a user role.
 Follow these steps: